kekyo/GitReader/README.md

 This rule may not be useful since official Git does not define any standard patterns (except for ".git" which is forcibly excluded).

+Note: The `Glob` class assumes the path format to be POSIX path format.
+This means that the “backslash” character is part of the directory name or filename.
+When GitReader searches for a working directory, it replaces the backslash character with a slash character, depending on whether you are in a Windows environment or not.
+This is done by the `StandardFileSystem.ToPosixPath()` method.

 ----